Perfecting that 2 draw bend – Low Rider (War) [..with tab]

 When you start bending, it always pays to remember the Harp Surgery’s golden rule – it’s ok to make mistakes.
 That’s why they put erasers on the end of pencils.
 Perfecting your bends will involve an amount of trial and error.
 You will learn from your mistakes.
 And remember this is one of the most significant points of any harp player’s development.
 Be patient and persevere.
 You’re breaking into the big time!

 In another article, we spoke about monitoring the accuracy of bends – How do I know I’m bending in tune?
 My conclusion was that all the electronic paraphernalia in the world is no substitute for using your own ears.
-Furthermore, instead of learning each individual bend in isolation with an electronic tuning device to determine your accuracy, far better to pick a fun tune and learn to play the bends in context.
-You’re a musician after all.
-If the bends ain’t right, the tune don’t work!
+Furthermore, instead of learning each individual bend in isolation with an electronic tuning device to determine your accuracy, what better than to pick a fun tune and learn to play the bends in context.
+You’re a musician after all; if the bend ain’t right, the tune won’t work.

 Low Rider Tab